 There is no denying the importance of team chemistry for any team that has championship aspirations.
 In my last article, I made sure to let it be known that there wasn't a lot of meaningful analysis that can be done at the Pro-am, and that's still true.
-With that said, there is one thing that I think Panther fans can be absolutely sure about: the off the court chemistry with this team is undeniable.
+With that said, there is one thing that I think the Pittsburgh Panthers can be absolutely sure about - the off the court chemistry with this team is undeniable.

 I've really tried focusing on what happens on the court at the Pro-Am.
 Mostly because there are two games going on simultaneously, and there are so many new faces on every team.
 But, the games aren't completely packed and a fair amount of the crowd is occupied by the players themselves.